Learn something new every day More Info... by email

 Each adult human cell can have only one nucleolus, although different species of eukaryotes have varying numbers.
 A eukaryote is an organism with a membrane-bound nucleus, such as animals, as opposed to organisms whose genetic information is free in the cell, such as bacteria.
 When a human cell divides, ten small nucleoli appear instead of one before merging into one large nucleolus.
 Nucleoli may have other functions apart from making ribosomes, and research is ongoing into an association between cell aging and the nucleolus.

 When it comes to human biology, understanding the nucleolus and its functions is similar to knowing how to build the foundation of a house.
-Just as you can't build a house without a foundation, a basic understanding of the function of the nucleolus is necessary to begin to understand all of the functions of human body.
+Just as you can't build a house without a foundation, a basic understanding of the function of the nucleolus is necessary to begin to understand all of the functions of the human body.